captain-discord/captain/README.md

 ## Running your own instance

-For help with installing Captain on your server, see my [official setup guide](https://docs.jacktek.net/captain/getting-started).
+For help with installing Captain on your server, see the [documentation website](https://docs.captainbot.xyz).